Skip to content

 A handheld flashlight allows you to search the house, positively identify the potential target as a friend or foe and decide to engage without ever having to point the muzzle of your firearm at an innocent.
 (Remember, one of the Golden Rules of Firearms Safety is to never point a gun at something you aren’t willing to destroy.)

 However, with the right weapon-mounted light, you’ll be able to either keep both hands on your rifle or leave one hand free without ever having the barrel pointed at a family member.
-The key is picking out a light with enough lumens to light up the room while your rifle is at low-ready (never needing to raise your barrel until you have to.)
+The key is picking out a light with enough lumens to light up the room while your rifle is at low-ready.

 A tactical light is an essential piece of self-defense gear.

 Manipulating a firearm while also gripping a handheld flashlight takes extensive training and practice.
-A weapon-mounted light allows you the use of both hands, which might be the only way you might be able to operate your firearm after the adrenaline dump has seized your dexterity.
+A weapon-mounted light allows you the use of both hands, which might be the only way you can operate your firearm under the stress of an adrenaline dump.

-Further, a free hand could be used to open and close doors, call the police, hold on to the dog, or push children out of harm’s way.
+A free hand could be used to open doors, call 911, wrangle pets, or move children out of harm’s way.

 Sightmark® LoPro Combo Laser Light